ferend/web-accesibility-analysis/README.md

-With the help of the developed the software tool with Python programming language I used the R programming language for data visualization and other analytic models.
+With the help of the developed software tool with Python programming language, I used the R programming language for data visualization and other analytic models.
-You can acsess to the software from the following link: https://github.com/bertacsevercan/accessibility-checker
+You can access to the software from the following link: https://github.com/bertacsevercan/accessibility-checker

-(Huge thanks to Bertaç Severcan for this awsome tool.)
+(Huge thanks to Bertaç Severcan for this awesome tool.)

-Sotware itself made it possible for me to create the dataset itself.
+The software itself made it possible for me to create the dataset itself.
 I analyzed 388 websites.
 The dataset has 12 variables and 388 observations.
 Since there are only 3 websites that have an issue with the title attribute we dropped the title column from our dataset.
 I included 3 types of websites in the dataset.
 172 of them is university website, 90 of them is government website of the countries and 126 of them is the eCommerce / retailing websites.

 ## Results